antrea-io/antrea/docs/network-policy.md

 and the second specified by a combination of a `podSelector` and a `namespaceSelector`.
-**Note**: The order in which the ingress rules are set matter, i.e. rules will be evaluated in the order in which they are written.
+**Note**: The order in which the ingress rules are set matter, i.e. rules will be enforced in the order in which they are written.

 **egress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of egress rules.
 Each rule, depending on the `action` field of the rule, allows